Funding Priorities & Limitations

 Priority Industries

 The Panel has designated the following industry sectors as “Priority Industry” for purposes of a higher fixed fee reimbursement rate than the standard rate.
+Priority Industry status does not impact the application process nor does it indicate eligibility or guarantee funding.

 More information on specific priority NAICS for specific classifications identified within a sector.